Seth Lore and Irwinton Historic District

-The Seth Lore and Irwinton Historic District is a historic district in Eufaula, Barbour County, Alabama, United States.
+The Seth Lore and Irwinton Historic District is a historic district in Eufaula, Alabama, United States.
 It was listed on the National Register of Historic Places in 1973 as Lore Historic District; the registration document identified and described 72 specific buildings.
 And then its boundaries were increased and the district was renamed to "Seth Lore and Irwinton Historic District" in 1986; the entire area then contained 738 contributing buildings.